-Such procrastination can take various forms, from wasting hours trying to bring yourself to start writing an essay, to putting off an important project until right before the deadline.
-This is a problem not only because it can harm your performance at school, and therefore cause you to receive lower grades, but also because it can cause you to experience other issues, such as frustration, anxiety, and stress.
+Homework procrastination can take various forms, from wasting hours trying to bring yourself to start writing an essay, to putting off an important project until the end of the semester.
+This is a problem not only because it can harm your performance at school, and therefore cause you to receive lower grades, but also because it can cause you to suffer from various other issues, such as frustration, anxiety, and stress.

 Fortunately, however, there are some things that you can do to solve this problem, as you will see in the following article.
 Specifically, you will first see an explanation about why students procrastinate on their homework, so you can understand your own behavior better.
 Then, you will see what you can do in order to stop procrastinating on your homework, so you can start getting them done on time.

 You procrastinate on homework because issues such as exhaustion and anxiety outweigh your self-control and motivation.
 These issues include personal factors, like fear and perfectionism, and situational factors, like distractions and unclear instructions.

 Specifically, when you need to get homework done, you rely primarily on your self-control in order to get yourself to do it.
 Furthermore, your self-control is sometimes supported by your motivation, which helps you complete your homework on time.